-Changes the method of computing the SSI benefit to one under which the benefit amount is computed on a monthly basis and is based on income and other characteristics in the previous (or second previous) month.

-Changes the method of computing the SSI benefit to persons receiving title II payments.
-The effect of the increased title II income at the time of the cost-of-living increase is not delayed as it otherwise would be.

-Provides an exception to retrospective monthly accounting so that amounts received under Aid to Families with Dependent Children (AFDC), foster care, refugee cash assistance, Cuban-Haitian entrant assistance, or general and child welfare assistance provided by the Bureau of Indian Affairs are counted only in the month received.
+- 1981 (Public Law 97-35, enacted August 13).
+Changes the method of computing the SSI benefit to one under which the benefit amount is computed on a monthly basis and is based on income and other characteristics in the previous (or second previous) month. - 1984 (Public Law 98-369, enacted July 18).
+Changes the method of computing the SSI benefit to persons receiving Title II payments.
+The effect of the increased Title II income at the time of the cost-of-living increase is not delayed as it otherwise would be. - 1987 (Public Law 100-203, enacted December 22).
+Provides an exception to retrospective monthly accounting so that amounts received under Aid to Families with Dependent Children (AFDC), foster care, refugee cash assistance, Cuban-Haitian entrant assistance, or general and child welfare assistance provided by the Bureau of Indian Affairs are counted only in the month received. - 1993 (Public Law 103-66, enacted August 10).
 Changes the method of computing the SSI benefit to persons receiving the value of the one-third reduction.
-The effect of the increased value at the time of the cost-of-living increase is not delayed as it otherwise would be.
-Effective January 1995.
+The effect of the increased value at the time of the costof-living increase is not delayed as it otherwise would be.
+Effective January 1995. - 2004 (Public Law 108-203, enacted March 2).
+Eliminates triple counting of one-time, nonrecurring income by providing that this income will be counted only for the month that the income is received and not for any other month during the transition to retrospective monthly accounting during the first 3 months of an individual's SSI eligibility.
+Effective April 2005.